chiedolabs/objob/README.md

 # Ob Job

-A library of functions for advanced object manipulation.
+A library of deep recursive object operations.
+Many functions will be similar to lodash except deeper.

 ```bash
 import ob from 'objob';